 It’s OK, really.
 A lot of people do it.

 But while you’re there, take a look around.
-Enjoy a meal or a drink at The Order and get to know locals in the lobby space that has quickly become known as Springfield’s Living Room.
+Enjoy a meal or a drink at The Order.
+Get to know locals in the lobby space that has quickly become known as Springfield’s Living Room.

 Springfield Missouri’s Hotel Vandivort